PerlsonLab/Bioprotocol/README.md

 **FIJI/ImageJ:** 1.54p
 **CellProfiler:** 4.2.8

-The “image” folder contains a representative two-channel image (NFH and pTDP-43) that users can use to learn, and familiarize themselves with the analysis steps
+The testfile-bioprotocol.tif is a representative two-channel image, containing NFH (yellow) and pTDP-43 (red) that users can use to learn, and familiarize themselves with the analysis steps.